Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 ## Pre-Requisites
 To walk through all labs of this tutorial you will need
-1. An AWS Account: Dont have one?
+1. An AWS Account: Don't have one?
 Register via http://aws.amazon.com
-2. A Dynatrace SaaS Account: Dont have one?
+2. A Dynatrace SaaS Account: Don't have one?
 Register via http://bit.ly/dtsaastrial
 3. Clone or download this GitHub repo to your local machine
 4. In AWS you need an EC2 KeyPair in your default region
 5. In Dynatrace you need to create an [API Token](https://www.dynatrace.com/support/help/dynatrace-api/authentication/how-do-i-set-up-authentication-to-use-the-api/)
 6. In Dynatrace setup [AWS CloudWatch Monitoring](https://www.dynatrace.com/support/help/cloud-platforms/amazon-web-services/how-do-i-start-amazon-web-services-monitoring/)
-7. FORK or IMPORT https://github.com/dynatrace-innovationlab/dynatrace-monitoring-as-service.git into your own GitHub proejct if you want to walk through Labs 3 and beyond!
+7. FORK or IMPORT https://github.com/dynatrace-innovationlab/dynatrace-monitoring-as-service.git into your own GitHub project if you want to walk through Labs 3 and beyond!
 These require some code modifications that we will commit back to GitHub

 **Best Practice:** For most of the labs we need to provide the following input values:
 1. Dynatrace SaaS Url